lepture/authlib/docs/index.rst

 It is designed from low level specifications implementations to high level frameworks integrations, to meet the needs of everyone.

-Authlib is compatible with Python2.7+ and Python3.6+.
+Authlib is compatible with Python3.6+.
-(We will drop Python 2 support when Authlib 1.0 is released)

 User's Guide
 ------------